JacobJO/MULTI-LAYER-NEURAL-NETWORK/README.md

 # MULTI-LAYER-NEURAL-NETWORK
-This program was writen in C#
+This program was written in C#